Ilya-Kolomin/StatIDEA/README.md

 StatIDEA is a plugin for JetBrains’ IDEs to measure programmer stats such as the use of the keyboard (typed symbols, used shortcuts, copy/paste usage, etc.) and mouse (number of clicks, what actions programmer performed, time spent using mouse, etc.).

 This plugin will be useful for programmers who want to improve their productivity.
 For example, he might show the client that he is using the mouse too often to create a new file, which might be a good trigger to learn how to use a shortcut for him.
 Another example is that a user may periodically enter the same pattern; with our plugin, the user can detect this and create a shortcut to save their time in the future.

+StatIDEA follows the next business goals:
+- Control the performance of programmers
+- Collect the statistics of the keyboard usage
+- Collect the statistics of the mouse usage

 The main objective of this project is to learn how to construct and develop open-source projects and study software system analysis.
 The product will be distributed free of charge with the official JetBrains plugin marketplace or manually via GitHub.
 <!-- Plugin description end -->